 Reserve Reaps Green Infrastructure Benefits and Bolsters Recovery Investments

-The reserve’s natural areas protected homes and businesses from five-foot storm surge, and its disaster planning and hurricane-resistant construction saved lives and facilities.
+The reserve’s natural areas protected homes and businesses from five-foot storm surge, and its disaster planning and hurricane-resistant construction helped to safeguard facilities and equipment.

-The reserve’s disaster planning and hurricane resistant construction also paid off and saved lives.
+The reserve’s disaster planning and hurricane resistant construction also paid off.
 In the days before Nate, Grand Bay Reserve put into action their disaster response plan by evacuating personnel, students, and researchers; moving boats, vehicles, and sensitive NOAA equipment; making boats available to the state’s Department of Marine Patrol for on-water emergencies; and collecting wind and storm data that will enhance future recovery plans.

 The reserve’s headquarters, labs, and dormitory—all built to withstand Hurricane Katrina-sized impacts—were undamaged by Nate, protecting previous investments, and no staff time was lost.
 Back in 2005, Hurricane Katrina had devastated the reserve's initial facilities.
 Incorporating lessons from that historic storm, and with strong support from U.S. Senator Thad Cochran of Mississippi, the state used $7.2 million in U.S. Senate appropriations to build a more resilient facility.

 The reserve’s commitment to “walking the talk” on green infrastructure and adaptation is respectful of the massive investments by both federal and state agencies to restore Mississippi’s coast after 2005’s Hurricane Katrina.
 While recovery is still ongoing, these investments have been critical in revitalizing some coastal downtowns and attracting more tourists to the casino industry, which in 2015 exceeded its pre-Katrina profits for the first time.
 Protecting these assets by rebuilding in a smart and sustainable manner keeps this investment viable.